Amid the fighting and chaos of World War II, thousands of pieces of mail sent to United States troops began to pile up.

 Edna W. Cummings, a retired Army colonel and current citizen advocate, told TODAY she did not learn about the Six Triple Eight until after her service concluded in 2015 or 2016.

-Now, she is championing to get the unit a Congressional Gold Medal.
+She championed to get the unit a Congressional Gold Medal.

 Marshall made it his life's work to keep the memory of his mother's unit alive.
 Before she died, his mother gave him an album with memories from her time in the army.